Multi-person 3D pose estimation from unlabelled data: Related work

-Once the cross-view ambiguities have been solved, there are several techniques to merge the information from the different views to extract the 3D pose.
-Most classical approaches rely on epipolar geometry by triangulating the 3D points from the 2D points \cite{amin2013multi, Belagiannis2016, Kocabas2019}.
-Other works tackle the problem with prediction models based on \textbf{deep learning} and CNNs \cite{tu2020voxelpose, rodriguez2020multi}.
-For example, \textit{Hanyue et al.} \cite{tu2020voxelpose} discretize the 3D space in small cubes called voxels.
-Then, they project the 2D heatmaps detected from all the cameras into the 3D space and apply two 3D convolutional models.
-The first model yields detection proposals for each person and the second one estimates the positions of the joints for each detection.
-This methodology avoids establishing cross-view correspondence based on poor-quality 2D poses.
-Nevertheless, these models are camera-configuration specific and therefore require scenario-specific datasets with precise annotations.
-The number of these datasets is scarce mainly due to the costly equipment needed as well as the condition of a controlled environment to record the data.
-Some examples are the Human3.6M dataset \cite{h36m_pami} with more than 10K annotations from 1k images and the CMU Panoptic dataset \cite{panoptic} with 5.5 hours of video from different angles and 1.5 million of 3D annotated skeletons.
+Once the cross-view correspondences are solved, there are several techniques to merge the information from the different views to extract the 3D pose.
+Most classical approaches rely on epipolar geometry by triangulating the 3D points from the 2D points~\cite{amin2013multi, Belagiannis2016, Kocabas2019}.
+The pictorial structure paradigm was extended to 3D to deal with multi-human pose detection in~\cite{6909612}.
+However, the model does not detect full skeletons in case of occlusions and they assume to know the number of people in the scene, which is not a realistic assumption~\cite{tu2020voxelpose}.
+Other works tackle the problem with prediction models based on \textbf{deep learning} and CNNs~\cite{tu2020voxelpose, ye2022faster, rodriguez2020multi}.
+For example, VoxelPose~\cite{tu2020voxelpose} discretises the 3D space in small cubes called voxels.
+Using this representation, the 2D heatmaps detected from all the views are projected into a common 3D space and two 3D convolutional models are applied.
+The first model yields detection proposals for each person and the second estimates the positions of the keypoints for each proposal.
+This method avoids establishing cross-view correspondence based on poor-quality 2D poses. \textit{Ye et al.}~\cite{ye2022faster} present an accelerated version of VoxelPose which avoids the use of 3D convolutions, although the results are marginally worse.
+Firstly, they re-project the aggregated feature volume, which is acquired in the same way as in~\cite{tu2020voxelpose}, to the ground plane ($xy$) by implementing max-pooling along the $z$-axis.
+Next, they employ a 2D-CNN network over the $xy$-plane to locate individuals and generate a 1D feature vector in the $z$-axis for each detection.
+Finally, they apply a 1D-CNN to that vector to get the final 3D pose estimation.
+These modifications enable their model to achieve results approximately $10$ times faster without sacrificing precision.
+Another interesting work is presented by~\cite{lin2021multi}.
+Their approach utilises a plane sweep stereo technique to simultaneously address the challenges of multiple-view fusion and 3D pose estimation.
+All these models use supervised learning, thus they require datasets with precise annotations.
+The number of these datasets is scarce mainly due to the costly equipment required as well as the need for a controlled environment to record the data.
+Some examples are the Human3.6M dataset~\cite{h36m_pami}, with more than 10 thousand annotations from 1 thousand images, and the CMU Panoptic dataset~\cite{panoptic}, with 5.5 hours of video from different angles and 1.5 million of 3D annotated skeletons.